Deontay Wilder Vs. Tyson Fury Results: Round By Round Action And Unofficial Scorecard

 ROUND SIX: In the most ever round of the fight, Fury landed a few more effective jabs and Wilder continued to look for a sudden knockout, without success.
 Inquisitr scorecard: Fury 59, Wilder 55.

 ROUND SEVEN: At the halfway mark of the round, Fury landed a pair of sharp combinations, landing his right squarely on Wilder’s jaw.
 Wilder has yet to solve the puzzle presented by the taller fighter.
-Wilder will likely need a knockout win.
+Wilder will likely need a knockout to win.
 Inquisitr scorecard: Fury 69, Wilder 64.

 ROUND EIGHT: Fury controlled tiger action with sharp, rapid-fire jabs, as Wilder repeated his tendency to telegraph his overhand right, allowing Fury to duck out of the way.
 Inquisitr scorecard: Fury 79, Wilder 73.